robbie-cao/robbie-cao.github.io/_posts/2016-07-16-learning-openwrt.md

 Simply speaking, once the OpenWrt buildroot has been properly configured, e.g. the target platform and architecture is specified, user-space packages selected, etc., the OpenWrt Buildroot will do the image building through the following steps (once the configuration is done):

 1. Download the cross-compilation tools, kernel headers, etc. and
-2. Set up the staging directory (staging_dir /).
+2. Set up the staging directory (`staging_dir/`).
    This is where the cross-compilation toolchain will be installed.
 If you want to use the same cross-compilation toolchain for other purposes, such as compiling third-party applications, you can find the cross-compiler tools in this directory, and then use arch-linux-gcc to compile your application.
-3. Create the download directory (dl/ by default).
+3. Create the download directory (`dl/` by default).
    This is where the tarballs will be downloaded.
-4. Create the build directory (build_dir/).
+4. Create the build directory (`build_dir/`).
    This is where all user-space tools while be compiled.
-5. Create the target directory (build_dir/target-arch/root by default) and the target filesystem skeleton.
+5. Create the target directory (`build_dir/target-arch/root` by default) and the target filesystem skeleton.
    This directory will contain the final root filesystem.
 6. Install the user-space packages to the root file system and compress the whole root file system with proper format.
-The result firmware image is generated in bin/
+   The result firmware image is generated in `bin/`.

 > http://www.ccs.neu.edu/home/noubir/Courses/CS6710/S12/material/OpenWrt_Dev_Tutorial.pdf